 Protecting children from harm

 The future of children across the world very much depends on climate action.
-Climate change effects every child born today, many as early as from the day they are born.1 Containing global warming will allow children to live a healthier life as they are less at risk from infectious diseases, air pollution and starvation.
+Children are considerably more vulnerable than adults to climate risks such as extreme weather events, diseases, or malnutrition.
+The WHO estimates that 85% of the global disease burden caused by climate change occurs in children under five.1 Climate change effects every child born today, many as early as from the day they are born.2 Containing global warming will allow children to live healthier lives as they are less at risk from infectious diseases, air pollution and starvation.
 Especially, the very young will be better protected as it is children under five who suffer most from diseases caused or exacerbated by climate change.

-Every year in the next decade, the kinds of natural disasters brought about by climate change are likely to affect up to 175 million children.2
+Every year in the next decade, the kinds of natural disasters brought about by climate change are likely to affect up to 175 million children.3

 Courtenay Cabot Venton,